Loading…

 SimplePractice wins as a complete therapy EHR with billing, notes, and scheduling.
 Jotform wins as a HIPAA-grade form layer that costs a fraction and plays well with whatever EHR you do or do not use.

 SimplePractice is a vertical SaaS for solo and small therapy/health practices.
-Intake, scheduling, telehealth, clinical notes, insurance billing, secure messaging - all in one product, all HIPAA-compliant out of the box.
+Intake, scheduling, telehealth, clinical notes, insurance billing, secure messaging: all in one product, all HIPAA-compliant out of the box.
 You pay for the whole stack ($69-$129/month per clinician at list price) and get an opinionated workflow.

-The honest split: if you want one tool to run a therapy practice end-to-end, SimplePractice is the right buy.
+When to pick each: if you want one tool to run a therapy practice end-to-end, SimplePractice is the right buy.
 If you want a friendlier intake than your EHR offers, or you want HIPAA forms without the per-clinician pricing, Jotform is the right buy.
 Many practices use both.

 | Dimension | Jotform | SimplePractice | Winner |